Training focuses on reality-based self-protection. No sport, just effective strategies for safety in modern society.

 Improvised Safety

-Use everyday items & clothing against armed/unarmed attacks.
+Use everyday items and clothing against armed/unarmed attacks.

 Movement

-Standing & on the ground, moving freely between planes & positions.
+Standing and prone, moving freely between planes and positions.

 Grab Releases

-Against 1 or 2 persons, standing & against a surface (wall/ground).
+Against single or multiple persons, standing and against a surface.

 Circumstantial Safety